mjwanless/Trash_To_Treasure/README.md

 -  Photo and video recognition for materials
 -  Directions functionality for our map feature
--  Add animations or styling to improve app responsiveness feeling
+-  Add animations or styling to improve app responsiveness and feeling

 ## 7. Contents of Folder